Classical Foundations: The Weight of Tradition

 While composers rethought harmony and rhythm, another change unfolded more quietly.
 The sound started to feel separate from the physical world.
 The invention and spread of recording technology changed how music was heard, preserved, and shared.
 For a very long time, classical music was mostly played live.
 Now, it can be recorded, watched again, and shared with people all over the world.

-Early recordings weren’t very good, but they still had a big cultural impact.
+Early recordings were not very good, but they still had a big cultural impact.
 A performance was no longer a single event.
 Listeners could come back to the same interpretation over and over again.
 Conductors and soloists became recognizable through their recorded sound.
 The responsibility for the music shifted from the composer to the performer.
 Interpretation became permanent.

 Radio accelerated this process.
 Broadcasting let orchestral music reach households that might never attend a live concert.
-The concert hall’s social rituals didn’t go away, but the way people listened changed.
+The concert hall’s social rituals did not go away, but the way people listened changed.
 Music became a part of people’s daily lives at home.
 The relationship between the audience and the composition became less formal.

 Composers also started trying out new ways to make music.
 Edgard Varèse was an early experimenter with organized sound.
 He imagined a music shaped by the way sound waves move through space.
 Later, electronic studios made these ideas practical.
 But even in the early 1900s, people’s imaginations were going beyond traditional instruments.
 The orchestra was no longer the only place where serious music was composed.